andypswanepoel/resuable-components/header/component-readme-template.md

 ## Initialization Hooks

-The following hooks are available to use on the tabs.
+The following hooks are available to use on the header.

 **beforeInit(el_component, config)**
 Runs before the component is initiallized.